| Table of Contents | Structure Tool | Williams Home |

 The molecular descriptions of the hydrophobic effect above can be understood by the thermodynamic parameters enthalpy (ΔH, indicates changes in molecular interactions) and entropy (ΔS, indicates changes in available rotational, translational, vibrational states, etc).
-A hydrocarbon engages in favorable molecule interactions with water in aqueous solution.
+A hydrocarbon engages in favorable molecular interactions with water in aqueous solution.
 We know this because the transfer of a mole of hydrocarbon from pure hydrocarbon to dilute aqueous solution has an enthalpy of around zero.
 So why don't oil and water mix?
 It is the water.
 Water drives non-polar substances out of the aqueous phase.

-order) water forms at the interface between the aqueous solvent and a
+As illustrated below, in the aqueous phase a region of relatively low entropy (high order) water forms at the interface between the aqueous solvent and a hydrophobic solute.

-Figure 23 shows how aggregation of hydrocarbon molecules causes the release of interfacial water molecules.
+Figure 32 shows how aggregation of hydrocarbon molecules causes the release of interfacial water molecules.
 Therefore the system gains entropy (positive TΔS) upon hydrocarbon aggregation.
 Release of low entropy interfacial water molecules into the bulk solution drives hydrocarbon aggregation.
 The bottom panel illustrates that there is more interfacial water on the left hand side of the equation than on the right hand side.

 When isolated hydrocarbon molecules aggregate in aqueous solution, the total volume of interfacial water decreases.
 Thus the driving force for aggregation of hydrophobic substances arises from an increase in entropy of the water.
 The driving force for aggregation does not arise from intrinsic attraction between hydrophobic solute molecules.